-c.
-On December 26, 2020, Ms. Campbell failed to adequately document their interventions, observations and involvement in [Patient 1's] resuscitation efforts between 0057h and 0257h, including late-entry documentation after [Patient 1's] death, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies.
+- b.
+On December 25, 2020, Ms. Conners failed to adequately document their observations and care of [Patient 1] between approximately 2142h and 0057h, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards for Regulated Members (2013) ("Documentation Standards") and AHS policies. - c.
+On December 26, 2020, Ms. Conners failed to document [Patient 1's] initial cardiac rhythm, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies. - d.
+On December 26, 2020, Ms. Conners failed to adequately document their interventions, observations and involvement in [Patient 1's] resuscitation efforts between 0057h and 0257h, including late-entry documentation after [Patient 1's] death, contrary to the Code of Ethics, the Practice Standards, the Documentation Standards and AHS policies.

-(collectively referred to as "Ms. Campbell's Conduct").
+(collectively referred to as "Ms. Conners' Conduct").

-- 2. Ms. Campbell admits that Ms. Campbell's Conduct constitutes unprofessional conduct as defined in the HPA. - 3.
-Ms. Campbell further admits that Ms. Campbell's Conduct was contrary to the College's Practice Standards, Code of Ethics, and Documentation Standards. - 4.
-Furthermore, Ms. Campbell admits that Ms. Campbell's Conduct was contrary to their employer's standards and policies included as appendices to this ASFL.
+- 2. Ms. Conners admits that Ms. Conners' Conduct constitutes unprofessional conduct as defined in the HPA. - 3.
+Ms. Conners further admits that Ms. Conners' Conduct was contrary to the College's Practice Standards, Code of Ethics, and Documentation Standards. - 4.
+Furthermore, Ms. Conners admits that Ms. Conners' Conduct was contrary to their employer's standards and policies included as appendices to the Agreed Statement of Facts and Liabilities.